Chris Xaver: Academic

-Xaver is a professor and chair of the Communications and Media Arts programs at Tompkins Cortland Community College in Dryden, New York.
+Xaver retired (2023) as a professor/department chair/organizational development lead at Tompkins Cortland Community College [SUNY college] in Dryden, New York.

 Personal life

 Xaver was born in Woodstock, Illinois.
-Xaver earned a bachelor's degree in Broadcast Journalism from the S. I. Newhouse School of Public Communications at Syracuse University, an M.A. in Political Science from Maxwell School of Citizenship and Public Affairs at Syracuse University, and a PhD in Leadership in Higher Education from Capella University.
+Xaver earned a bachelor's degree in Broadcast Journalism from the S. I. Newhouse School of Public Communications at Syracuse University, an M.A. in Political Science from Maxwell School of Citizenship and Public Affairs at Syracuse University, and a PhD in Leadership from Capella University.
 She is also a StrengthsQuest trainer, which is part of a special training program run by the Gallup Organization.

 Xaver was in Thailand in 2004 and injured in the tsunami.
-She was interviewed for the NY Times, Fox News and The Montel Williams Show regarding her experiences during that disaster.
+She was interviewed for the NY Times, Fox News, The Montel Williams Show, and ABC News Live, NBC News, Psychology Today, and The Guardian regarding her experiences during that disaster, and since has been featured on a National Geographic 20 year anniversary special entitled Race Against Time. [‘If you survive this, you somehow must share it’: reliving the 2004 Indian Ocean tsunami.